This post is about tipping in London and is geared toward the visitor and tourists to the city.

 In restaurants or pubs where you place your food order at the bar and later it is brought to your table, it is not customary to tip.

-However, at restaurants with wait staff where orders, drinks, and food are taken at your table, a tip from around 10% - 15% is common.
+However, at a restaurant with a doorman, waiter, or waitress where orders, drinks, and food are taken at your table, a tip from around 10% - 15% is common.

 Many restaurants will automatically add this amount to your bill so make sure you check yours closely!

 If service is already included, you will not be expected to add anything extra.

 However, if your service was unacceptably poor, it is appropriate to ask for the service charge to be removed from your bill at departure.

 You may also find written on your bill or on the menu, ‘service not included’.
 This is a subtle hint that a tip will be appreciated and expected.

 It may also be a good idea to politely ask your wait staff if the tip you leave will go directly to them or not.

 If you want to ensure the tip you leave goes to the exact staff who helped you, do not include the tip with any card payment but leave a cash tip (or even hand the cash tip directly to the staff you wish to receive the amount).